Principle #5: Fish and Wildlife

 - Minimize impacts to fish and wildlife and their habitat and maintain or improve habitat where possible

 Options for getting there:

-- Inventorying and monitoring fish and wildlife and their habitat, particularly protected species.
+- Taking Inventory and monitoring fish and wildlife and their habitat, particularly protected species

 - Providing wildlife education programs for employees, guests, and the local community such as the Leave No Trace™ Principles of respecting wildlife.